 7.5 Blobs

-Small features called “blobs” appear in all WFC3/IR images but are most noticeable in observations with high background or in observations of large, extended objects.
+Small features called “blobs” are present in all WFC3/IR images and may be noticeable in observations with high background or in observations of large, extended objects.
 These artifacts affect ~2% of IR detector pixels and are caused by de-focused particulates on the surface of the mirror mounted on the Channel Select Mechanism (CSM), which is used to switch between UVIS and IR channels.
 Blobs are typically 10-20 pixels in diameter and can reduce the incoming light by up to ~30% in their central pixel, although the effect is typically much less.
 Since the CSM mirror is moved out of the beam in order for light to enter the UVIS channel, blobs do not appear in UVIS images (although UVIS data contain a different set of artifacts referred to as “droplets” (cf. Section 5.4.1)).

 7.5.1 Blob catalogs

 Blobs were observed in inflight images shortly after WFC3 was installed on HST, and WFC3 ISR 2010-06 provided an initial catalog of position and radius for 19 blobs appearing through March 2010.
 This report also describes a set of calibration test data which confirmed that blobs are located on the CSM and not on the IR detector itself.
-WFC3 ISR 2012-15 expanded the catalog to 40 total blobs appearing through July 2012 and included an new estimated ‘date of appearance’ and blob ‘color’.
-The blobs were found to be somewhat weaker in F160W compared to the F105W and F125W filters, where they are roughly equal in strength.
+WFC3 ISR 2012-15 expanded the catalog to 40 total blobs appearing through July 2012 and included a new estimated ‘date of appearance’ and blob ‘color’ which reported the strength of the blob in different filters.
+The blobs were found to be more opaque to bluer light and their effect is therefore slightly stronger in the F105W and F125W filters compared to the F160W filter.

 Starting in mid-2010, calibration observations of the dark Earth were used to identify many smaller and weaker blobs which were not apparent in science images.
 By using airglow as a uniform sky background illumination in the F153M filter, the catalog was expanded to 127 blobs through March 2014.
 WFC3 ISR 2014-21 describes the procedure for detecting blobs and for measuring their 'strength' based on the integrated sensitivity loss over their total area.
 Identification numbers were assigned to each blob in the three strength categories.
 Of these, only the 46 strongest blobs (losses exceeding 2.6%) were included in a new set of time-dependent bad pixel tables, with a separate table for each unique appearance date.
 The remaining 81 weaker blobs were cataloged but were not assigned any bad pixel flags.

 The blobs have been increasing in number monotonically in time; no blob, once it appears, has disappeared.
 The rate of appearance was higher in the first year after launch (2009) than it was later.
-To monitor the appearance of new blobs, the schedulers insert dark Earth flats into appropriate gaps in the observing schedule, providing typically ~2-3 observations per week (e.g. WFC3 program CAL-16412).
-Incorporating four additional years of calibration data, the catalog was updated again in 2018 (WFC3 ISR 2018-06).
+To monitor the appearance of new blobs, the schedulers insert dark Earth flats into appropriate gaps in the observing schedule, providing typically ~2-3 observations per week (e.g. WFC3 program CAL-17371).
+The catalog was updated again in 2018 (WFC3 ISR 2018-06) to include four additional years of calibration data (WFC3 ISR 2018-06).
 For convenience, blob IDs were renumbered according to their estimated ‘Appearance Window’ rather than by their strength, so that new blobs may simply be assigned the next consecutive number.
-The catalog in this report (WFC3 ISR 2018-06is continually updated when new blobs appear.
-As of September 2021, there are 152 known blobs, with 57 classified as strong (Figure 7.4).
+The catalog in this report (WFC3 ISR 2018-06) is continually updated when new blobs appear.
+As of May 2024, there are 153 known blobs, with 58 classified as strong (Figure 7.4).

 7.5.2 Blob Map